-The most accurate way I’ve found of keeping track of accounts payable information is by using accounting software – such as QuickBooks – that tracks the details for you and helps you to stay on top of what you owe.
-That way, after you enter a vendor’s information, whether it’s for an ongoing expense or a one-time transaction, your QuickBooks accounting software will automatically keep track of it for you.
-Then all you have to do is look at the resulting balances owed to each vendor.
+I’ve found the most accurate way of keeping track of Accounts Payable information is by using accounting software (e.g., QuickBooks) that tracks the details for you and helps you stay on top of what you owe.
+That way, after you enter a vendor’s bill (either an ongoing expense or a one-time transaction), your QuickBooks software will automatically keep track of it and display the bills and due dates in various views.

 Of course, if you’re going to rely on accounting software for such an important aspect of your business, you’ll want to know exactly how the software works so that you can still check for, catch, and correct any errors.

 That’s where we come in.
-If you’re ready to learn how to use accounting software to manage your accounts payable information…
+If you’re ready to learn how to use accounting software to manage your Accounts Payable information…

 …Let Us Teach You!